Chingsubam Akaba

-Chingsubam Akaba (9 November 1944 - 1 January 2007) was a Meetei Sanamahist revivalist.
+Chingsubam Akaba (9 November 1944 – 1 January 2007) was an Indian Sanamahist revivalist.

 Social activities

 Akaba was the founding president of MEELAL.
 He established MEELAL on 18 August 2003 in order to aid the Meetei Mayek movement.
 MEELAL observes 18 May every year as the Mayek Chatpa Numit to mark the publication of a white paper on the issue of scripts by the State Government on 18 May 2005, which led to introduction of Meetei Mayek in the school syllabus from class I to X in 2006.